Additional costs related to the parcel that I purchased online

 - You refuse the parcel.

-It is not sure that the seller will refund the amount of your purchase. - You do not accept the parcel yet and you file an objection with the post office or courier service.
+- You don't accept the parcel yet and file an objection with the postal or courier company.

-- You accept the parcel, pay the costs and file an objection with the post office or courier service afterwards.
+- You accept the parcel, pay the costs and then lodge an objection with the postal or courier company.

 - You return the parcel.

-- File a request, supported by sufficient proof, with the post office or courier service.
-They act as an intermediary in respect of Customs.
+Submit a claim, supported by sufficient evidence, to the postal or courier company.
+They act as an intermediary towards customs.